The Torah instruction of the Kohanim

 In Judaism, the instructions of the priests (תורת כהנים torat kohanim) are the rulings and teachings of the priests that are addressed to the Jewish people.
 Numerous Biblical passages attest to the role of the priests in teaching Torah to the people and in issuing judgment.
 Later rabbinic statements elaborate on these roles.
-However, the priest's religious authority is not automatic: even a bastard who is a scholar takes precedence over an ignorant high priest.
+However, the priest's religious authority is not automatic: even a mamzer who is a scholar takes precedence over an ignorant Kohen Gadol.

 The term torat kohanim is also used specifically as a title for the book of Leviticus, or for the Sifra (a work of halakhic midrash to Leviticus).

 Hebrew Bible

 The first instance where the Hebrew Bible gives command to instruct the Israelites is found in Leviticus;

 The Sifra and Talmud Bavli interpret this verse to include not only the items listed but also directs the kohen to be involved with instruction in various other areas of Torah law: arakhin, priestly gifts, cleanliness, general Torah instruction, midrash, halacha, and proper reading of the Torah.